raydelto/miraviewer/README.md

 1. Android XR.
 1. HorizonOS.

-If you have any questions you can contact me at raydelto@raycasters.com
+If you have any questions you can contact us at info@raycasters.com

+## Known Issues

+1. The test model file (models/skull.obj) doesn't load correctly.
+2. The test model file (models/cottage_obj.obj) doesn't load correctly.
+3. The test model file (models/robot.obj) is cropped when loaded.